 The best fruiting plant for your shade garden!
-A native of the Pacific Northwest, this evergreen bush is beautiful throughout the year.
-In the spring and the fall the foliage turns from green to a striking bronze color.
-The late summer ripening berries are a dark blue; tart and flavorful, a little smaller than a blueberry.
+A native of Pacific Northwest lowland forests, this evergreen bush is beautiful throughout the year.
+In the spring and the fall the young foliage turns from green to a striking bronze color.
+The late summer-ripening berries are a dark blue; tart and flavorful, half the size of a blueberry.
 The shrub grows best in the shade where it can reach 6-8 feet without pruning.
 In the sun it only grows to 3 feet tall.
-It has a compact, full growth habit and spaced about 3 feet apart makes a beautiful evergreen hedge.
+It has a dense growth habit and spaced about 3 feet apart makes a beautiful evergreen hedge.

 USDA Zone: 7-9

 Grow Height: 6'-8'

 Read our Huckleberry Growing Guide